Guru Randhawa: 2017–present

-In the year 2020, Guru's old track "Lahore" was presented as "Lagdi Lahore Di" in the movie 'Street Dancer 3D' in collaboration with Sachin–Jigar and Tulsi Kumar.
+In the year 2020, Randhawa's old track "Lahore" was presented as "Lagdi Lahore Di" in the movie 'Street Dancer 3D' in collaboration with Sachin–Jigar and Tulsi Kumar.
 During the Corona pandemic, he released a soothing track named 'Satnam Waheguru' with Vee.
-He was also featured by Pitbull in a music video for the track "Mueve La Cintura" with Tito El' Bambino, which is included in Pitbull's album Libertad 548.
+He was also featured in a music video for the track "Mueve La Cintura" by Pitbull with Tito El' Bambino, which is included in Pitbull's album Libertad 548.
 This was his second collaboration with Pitbull.
-Guru Randhawa's popularity rose immensely after his Bollywood Debut in the film Hindi Medium and the release of the pop Ballad Lahore in 2018.
-Rolling stone India stated that, "If you've missed him on the Charts, you've heard him on the radio".
+Randhawa's popularity rose immensely after his Bollywood debut in the film Hindi Medium and the release of the pop ballad "Lahore" in 2018.
+He was featured in a cover story by Rolling Stone India, which stated, "If you've missed him on the charts, you've heard him on the radio".

-In 2021 He started with "Mehendi Wale Haath" which was loved very much by his fans after that "Doob Gaye" become very popular that crosses 50 million views in 3 days of release. and on 14 July 2021 in history first time the song "Nain Bengali" from India is the first song to cross 70 million views in 24 hrs and 100 million+ views in 50 hrs.
-"Aise Na Chhoro" went trending on YouTube.
-In December, his "Dance Meri Rani" became an instant hit and has over 240 million views on YouTube as of May 2023.
+In 2021, he released "Mehendi Wale Haath", followed by "Doob Gaye", which became very popular, crossing 50 million views, 3 days after its release.
+In December, his song "Dance Meri Rani" became an instant hit and has garnered over 240 million views on YouTube as of May 2023.

 In 2022, he released "Punjabiyan Di Dhee", "Tera Saath Ho" and few other songs.
-"Designer" with Yo Yo Honey Singh garnered more than 21 million views on YouTube within the first 24 hours and was a hit.
+The song "Designer" with Yo Yo Honey Singh, garnered more than 21 million views on YouTube within the first 24 hours and was a hit.

+In 2026, he released the single, "Fine Shyt", which received widespread backlash and trolling for its lyrics and the portrayal of women in the music video for the song.
+Earlier, his 2025 song "Azul" had received similar criticism for its objectionable portrayal of teenage girls in the music video for the song.